42nd Street Cinema

 Another strength is the ever-present score by Jay Chattaway; a sublime mix of stringy, elegant, and haunting notes underpinned by a moody and ominous bass.
 A successful marrying of suspense and sorrow, mirroring events on the screen and elevating the production of the piece, further cementing Maniac as one of the most memorable horror films of the 1980s.

 Tom Savini's effects are grounding and bring a stark realism to a subgenre fixated on an over-the-top style of gore and borderline splatstick set pieces.
-The only time the gore goes truly overboard in Maniac is during the final moments, of which are fantastical since it's taking place in Frank's mind; his death fantasy.
+The only time the gore goes truly overboard in Maniac is during the final moments, of which are intended to be somewhat fantastical since it's taking place in Frank's mind; his death fantasy.
+Savini himself pops up at one point, trying to get fresh with a bit of skirt in his car, only to feel the blast from Frank's shotgun through the windscreen.

 Maniac is also notable for the b-roll footage of NYC & Times Square, offering a snapshot of a now bygone era of that sordid locale.
 There's few nods to the beginning of director William Lustig's career in the movie business with his two porno features: Hot Honey (1977) and The Violation of Claudia (1977).
 During the subway-stalking scene, one of the bathroom stalls has some graffiti that says "Hot Honeys" and Maniac features a brief appearance by adult industry legend Sharon Mitchell, who plays Nurse #2, and a slightly larger part by Gail Lawrence (Abigail Clayton), who appears later-on in the film as Rita, one of Anna's friends.